richmondu/FT900/README.md

 # FT900 Amazon SNS/Lambda/IoT Client Demo [HTTPS]
-- These demonstrate <b>secure HTTPS connectivity</b> to Amazon services and SigV4 Signature generation for HTTP POST request.
+- These demonstrate <b>secure HTTPS connectivity</b> (with SigV4 authentication) to Amazon services.
 - This consists of the following demo applications

   FT900 Amazon SNS Client - sending of text/SMS or email messages